Terrace Garden Methods, Ideas, and Tips:

 For maximum growth and yield of crops can be achieved not only through organic manures and can be improved better by the application of inorganic fertilizers.
-Top dressing with nitrogenous fertilizers improves plant growth and yield of vegetables.
-This can be done by applying urea or DAP or ammonium sulphate in small quantities.
-In general, 5-10g of urea may be applied in moist soil once in a week or 10 days starting from 3 weeks after sowing or 2 weeks after transplanting.
+Topdressing with nitrogenous fertilizers improves plant growth and yield of vegetables.
+This can be done by applying urea or DAP or ammonium sulfate in small quantities.
+In general, 5-10g of urea may be applied in moist soil once a week or 10 days starting from 3 weeks after sowing or 2 weeks after transplanting.
 In general, 5 to 10 grams of complex fertilizers (17:17:17 /20:20:20) containing NPK mixture is applied in three stages as follows:

 - 30 days after planting onset of vegetative phases= 5 to 10 grams/plant.

 - 60 days after planting onset of flowering phases= 15 to 20 grams/plant.